szepeviktor/waf4wordpress/miniban/README.md

 # Miniban

-Ban hosts on webservers and reverse proxies.
+Ban hosts.
+Works on webservers and reverse proxies.

 ## Installation of htaccess method